cmccarthy15/mod1_cc_retake_practice/README.md

 #### RestaurantOwner
 - `RestaurantOwner#initialize(name, age)`
   - A restaurant_owner should be initialized with a `name` (string) and an `age` (integer).
-  - The name and star_rating can be changed after the restaurant_owner is initialized.
+  - The name and age can be changed after the restaurant_owner is initialized.
-  - Both name and star_rating are readable.
+  - Both name and age are readable.
 - `RestaurantOwner.all`
   - Returns an array of all restaurant_owner instances that have been created.